Benni McCarthy: Former Manchester United Coach Explains How to Fix Kaizer Chiefs' Problem

 Kaizer Chiefs reveal why they reported protesting fans to police

-He also pointed out the absence of unity and structure within the team but remains convinced the squad has the potential to perform better.
+The former Orlando Pirates striker also pointed out the absence of unity and structure within the team, but remains convinced the squad has the potential to perform better.

 “I don’t see cohesion or proper coordination at the moment,” he added.
 “But if the technical team can get everyone aligned, it’s possible to turn things around because there are very good players in that squad.”

-McCarthy referenced recent matches against Richards Bay FC, Stellenbosch FC and the famous Soweto Derby as examples where he felt the players lacked belief in themselves.
+McCarthy referenced recent matches against Richards Bay FC, Stellenbosch FC and the famous Soweto Derby all in the Betway Premiership, as examples where he felt the players lacked belief in themselves.

-“In those games it looked like some of the players felt they didn’t belong at Chiefs or weren’t worthy of wearing the jersey,” he said.
+“In those games, it looked like some of the players felt they didn’t belong at Kaizer Chiefs or weren’t worthy of wearing the jersey,” he said.
 “Once you start thinking like that, it becomes impossible to succeed.
-You need to trust your ability — you’re at Chiefs because you deserve to be there.”
+You need to trust your ability, you’re at Chiefs because you deserve to be there.”

 Source: Briefly News